styopdev/webpack-interview-questions/README.md

       /(en-gb|en-us)\.js/
     })
   ```
+* How to remove unused selectors from css using webpack?
 * How to achieve lazy loading in webpack?
 * Why is OccurenceOrderPlugin part of webpack optimization?
 What it has to do with module ids and topological sorting?
 * What analysis tools do you use for webpack bundle's inspection?